-As contractors, sometimes our customers ask us for 30 or 50-year shingles or shingles with a 30 or 50-year lifetime.
+As contractors, sometimes our customers ask us for 30 or 50-year shingles or architectural shingles with a 30 or 50-year lifetime.
 Who wouldn’t want a roof that lasts 30 or 50 years?!
 Unfortunately, that’s not what these terms mean, so we’re going to set the record straight so that you know exactly what you’re getting when you get 50-year shingles.

 This is a bit of a trick question because the 30-year roof shingle is no longer the industry standard, so they’re not really talked about.
 Thanks to innovations in asphalt shingles manufacturing, companies can produce shingles 50-year “lifetime.”
 In fact, if you were to visit the website of GAF, a manufacturer producing roofing material used by Proven Contracting, then you’d even see that the company refers to its Timberline® HD™ as “Formerly Timberline® Prestique 30”.

 If you hear a contractor talking about a 30-year roofing shingle, it may just be that they haven’t been keeping up with the name change.
 The Timberline® Prestique 30 was one of the most commonly used shingles in residential roofing, and it’s got the number 30 right in its name.
 So, it might just be the force of habit that’s driving a contractor to talk about 30-year shingles.